 - Sensory or motor abnormalities (including tics)

 PANDAS/PANS may be considered a form of Basal Ganglia Autoimmune Encephalitis.
 The presentation of PANDAS/PANS varies from traditional childhood OCD, and it has different treatment options.
-View the comparison chart to learn how PANDAS/PANS varies from traditional childhood OCD.
+View the comparison chart to learn how PANDAS/PANS differs from traditional childhood OCD.

-PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) is a clinically defined disorder characterized by the sudden onset of obsessive-compulsive symptoms (OCD) or eating restrictions, concomitant with acute behavioral deterioration in at least two comorbid symptoms from defined categories.
-While the criteria for diagnosing PANS do not specify a trigger, the syndrome is thought to be an immune reaction to one of a number of physiological stressors including Group A Streptococcal infection, Mycoplasma pneumonia infection, influenza, upper respiratory infections, sinusitis, and psychosocial stresses.
+PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) is a clinically defined disorder.
+Patients experience a sudden onset of obsessive-compulsive symptoms (OCD) and/or eating restrictions, along with acute deterioration in at least two of the symptom categories listed above.
+The syndrome is thought to be an immune reaction to a number of physiological stressors including Group A Streptococcal infection, Mycoplasma pneumonia infection, influenza, upper respiratory infections, sinusitis, Lyme, and psychosocial stresses.
 PANS has no age limitation.

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections) is a subset of PANS.
 PANDAS has five distinct criteria for diagnosis, including abrupt OCD or dramatic, disabling tics; a relapsing-remitting, episodic symptom course; young age at onset (average of 6–7 years); presence of neurologic abnormalities; and temporal association between symptom onset and Group A strep infection.
 The 5 criteria usually are accompanied by similar comorbid symptoms as found in PANS.